-2.5.2 Recognition and Measurement
+2.6.2.
+Recognition and Measurement

 Purchases and sales of financial assets are usually recognized on the trade date.
 Investments are initially recognized at fair value, plus transaction costs for all financial assets not classified at fair value through profit or loss.
 Financial assets at fair value through profit or loss are initially recognized at fair value and the transaction costs are charged to the income statement.
-Financial assets are written off when the rights to receive cash flows have expired or have been transferred.
-For the latter, provided the Association has transferred all risks and benefits of ownership.
-Financial assets measured at fair value through profit or loss are then accounted for at fair value.
-Loans and receivables are accounted for at amortized cost, using the effective interest method.
+Financial assets are written off when the rights to receive cash flow have expired or have been transferred.
+For the latter, provided the